algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 I trust symbols more than reality.
 Symbols are crystalline, unbound, and fast, like computers.

 A lot of people I have met were fascinated, but they couldn't quite trust me because this thinking is not applied enough.

 I cannot say that I particularly like that, but I cannot imagine otherwise.
 There's a specific power in it, and it looks like I'm living from it.
 ___

-The first 15 years that ETH had been authoric.
+The first 15 years at ETH had been euphoric.
 It was a great time.
 But the last 10 years have become increasingly frustrating.

-On one side, research and development went to the SuperTechnocrats, able to play pay billions for breakfast.
+On one side, research and development went to the SuperTechnocrats, able to pay billions for breakfast.
 On the other side, there's a common sense, friendly yet assertive in all shades.
 And it turns out that the bureaucratic mediocracy is working hand in hand with emergent technocrats.
 There's less and less space left for the idea of university to breathe.